ianbwana/walletcore/README.md

 ## Description
-Walletcore is a light peer-to-peer money transfer app built using django
+Walletcore is a light peer-to-peer money transfer API built using django.
+Users can deposit and withdraw money as well as send money to other registered users.

 #### Requirements
 1. [Python3.6](https://www.python.org/downloads/)